mohammadalnajar/React-Project/README.md

 - **bycrpt**: to hash passwords before saving them on database.
 - **Material ui**: for Design.
 #### APIs:
-- Strip API for payments.
+- Stripe API for payments.
 ___
 ### Test account: